nwithan8/tauticord/documentation/DOCUMENTATION.md

 Tauticord can post an auto-updating summary message of current activity to the admin text channel, detailing basic metadata about each current stream such as title, user, device, quality, bandwidth and progress.

-If the Plex server administrator has a Plex Pass, Tauticord will also provide reactions to the message, each corresponding to an active stream.
+If the Plex server administrator has a Plex Pass, Tauticord can also add reactions to the message, each corresponding to an active stream.
 The specified Discord administrators can click on a reaction to stop the corresponding stream.

 Individual elements of the message can be redacted or removed.

 ## Public Channel